 What Is a Newborn Cephalohematoma?

-In a hematoma, blood pools outside the blood vessels in the head.
-The pooled blood puts pressure on brain tissue.
-This leads to fatal complications or lifelong disability if not immediately diagnosed and treated.
+In a hematoma, blood pools outside the blood vessels and is visible on the baby’s scalp.
+The pooled blood puts pressure on brain tissue, which may lead to fatal complications or lifelong disability if not immediately diagnosed and treated.

-Newborn cephalohematomas are relatively uncommon, and many cases heal on their own.
-However, in rare cases, severe infant hematomas can lead to complications and death if they are not treated immediately.
+This type of birth injury is relatively uncommon, and many cases will heal on their own.
+In rare cases, however, severe infant hematomas can lead to complications or death if they are not treated immediately.

 Types of Newborn Cephalohematomas